emp0ry/Xeovo-VPN-Status-Checker/README.md

 - Uses OS-specific ping flags for Windows / Linux / macOS

 > ✅ Tip: For *real geographic latency*, run this **outside** the VPN.
-> If you run it while connected to Xeovo, you may see ~0–1 ms due to internal backbone routing.

 ---